vamping111/terraform-provider-testmark/website/docs/d/availability_zones.html.markdown

 layout: "aws"
 page_title: "aws_availability_zones"
 description: |-
-    Provides a list of availability zones which can be used by an AWS account.
+    Provides a list of availability zones.
 ---

 # Data Source: aws_availability_zones

-The availability zones data source allows access to the list of CROC Cloud availability zones which can be accessed by an CROC Cloud account.
+Provides a list of availability zones.

 This is different from the [`aws_availability_zone`][tf-availability-zone] (singular) data source, which provides some details about a specific availability zone.